kod3r/craftar-example-android/README.md

 4. Compile and run the project in your device.

-5.2 Integration on Android native apps
+5.2 Integration on Android apps
 --------------------------------------

 ### Requirements